fightinamigo/beauty-wellness-db/README.md

 A full relational database system for a luxury spa management platform, built as a university project for **Introduction to Databases (IS211)** at Cairo University's Faculty of Computers and Artificial Intelligence.

-> Phase 2 & 3 of the IS211 project — Physical Data Model & SQL Implementation
+> Professional Beauty & Wellness Network project — Physical Data Model & SQL Implementation

 ---